github/docs/content/packages/guides/container-guides-for-github-packages.md

 ---
-title: Container guides for GitHub Packages
+title: Guides for GitHub Container Registry
-shortTitle: Container guides for GitHub Packages
+shortTitle: Guides for GitHub Container Registry
 intro: 'You can publish and retrieve Docker images using {% data variables.product.prodname_registry %}.'
 mapTopic: true
 versions: